jasonsturges/typescript-npm-package/README.md

 While test driven development (TDD) would be a good approach to develop your library, also consider creating an app for prototyping and local testing of your library.

+To test within the library, consider using [Storybook](https://storybook.js.org/).
+This approach runs a `storybook` script to load local source files for development.

+Otherewise, follow these steps to test the package from another project:

 **From your library project**, issue the `npm link` (or `yarn link`) command:

 ```